Bich Ngoc Cao

-Bich Ngoc Cao serves as digital marketing director at Capitol Music Group’s Harvest Records.
-Prior to co-founding the marketing and technology firm Shift14, Ms. Cao created digital marketing campaigns for a roster of emerging artists on Warner Bros.
-Records.
-Previously, she launched MySpace Music and helped build a small social network into a global entertainment destination.
+Bich Ngoc Cao serves as Director of Media Projects at the Los Angeles Times.
+She previously held digital marketing roles at Capitol Music Group’s Harvest Records and Warner Bros.
+Records, where she created digital campaigns for artists such as TV On The Radio and BANKS.
+She began her career at MySpace, launching MySpace Music and helping to build a fledgling social network into a global entertainment destination.
 After MySpace, Bich Ngoc joined Bobby Shriver and Bono to co-found and launch (RED), a unique product partnership amongst global brands such as Gap, Apple and American Express, to raise $100 million for AIDS programs in Africa.
-A lifelong Angeleno and USC alumna, Ms. Cao is committed to empowering young people to vote as co-founder of the organization Young Angelenos.
-She wrote an essay on online organizing in the New York Times bestseller MoveOn’s 50 Ways to Love Your Country.
+A lifelong Angeleno and USC alumna, Cao is committed to public service.
+She wrote an essay about online organizing in the New York Times bestselling book MoveOn’s 50 Ways to Love Your Country.

 Term Ending: 6-30-16